memgraph/blog/posts/how-to-install-memgraph-and-memgraph-lab-on-windows-10.md

 1 row in set (0.038 sec)
 ```

-Lastly, if you want to exit the `mg_client` tool, you can type `:quit` in the prompt.

 Excellent!
 You have now installed Memgraph and used its CLI tool to run a few simple queries.